KDE/digikam-doc/batch_queue/queue_settings.rst

 RAW Decoding
 ------------

 This tab allows you to customize the RAW Import settings for the Batch Queue Manager.
-Typically these settings are used when a RAW files is present in a Queue.
+Typically these settings are used when RAW files are present in a Queue.
 RAW files need to be decoded and loaded into memory in a RGB color space before batch processing the file.
 This setting is only used if **Behavior/RAW Files Loading** is set to **RAW Decoding**.

-The **RAW Import** section of :ref:`the Image Editor configuration <setup_rawdefault>` provides a detailed description of these settings.
+The **RAW Import** portion of the :ref:`Image Editor Settings <setup_rawdefault>` section provides a detailed description of these settings.

 .. figure:: images/bqm_queue_settings_raw.webp
     :alt: